 Gone are the days where recent accounting graduates simply got coffee and made copies.
 You’re going to hit the ground running in your new job, whether you work for a public accounting firm or are starting out in the industry.
 Be prepared to take notes, learn, and apply the skills you built up in school to your new position.
-If you jump in feet first your co-workers and managers will notice.
+When you jump in feet first, your co-workers and managers will notice.

 Just Because It Isn’t Busy Season Doesn’t Mean You Won’t Be Busy

 “Busy season” in the traditional sense refers to public accounting.
-But whether you work in audit, tax or industry, those first few months of the year are going to include several long days and short weekends.
+But whether you work in audit, tax or industry, the first few months of the year are going to include several long days and short weekends.
 But that doesn’t mean it will be the only busy time of year.

 One of the appeals of accounting seems to be that once busy season is over, it’s smooth sailing for the rest of the year.
 But don’t be surprised if you have plenty of work every month.
 Between companies with fiscal years ending at various times and tax and audit issues that last all year, you’ll have plenty to do once summer rolls around.
 Go into your job with the mindset that you’ll be constantly learning and growing, and working hard all year won’t come with as much sticker shock.

-Learning to Work with A Fluctuating Schedule
+Learn to Work with A Fluctuating Schedule

 You have two options: you can let the boredom and frustration set in, or you can use this time to grow personally and professionally.
 If you’re studying for the CPA Exam, use these days to further your study.
 If you’ve been eyeing a course to grow your career, see if you can incorporate it into your free time.
-Or, find a passion that will help fill up that time, like an online coding course.
-Free time is a great time to grow; just make sure you let your manager know beforehand so she knows you’re using your free time to develop yourself.
+Or, find a passion that helps fill up that time, like an online coding course.
+Free time is a great time to grow; just make sure you let your manager know beforehand so she knows you’re using your free time to develop your skills.

 Learn to Set Boundaries For Yourself